hamers/ZLK/README.md

 ` --gamma`: ratio of angular momenta

-For information on more options, please refer to the help: type
+For information on more options (other "modes"), please refer to the help: type

 `python(3) ZLK.py --help`